 You probably know this gesture:

-In a hip hop culture this “W” signifying alliance to the West Coast, in contradiction to the East Coast hip hop scene.
+In hip-hop culture, this “W” signifies alliance with the West Coast, in contradiction to the East Coast hip-hop scene.

-Here are ten times when Egon Schiele painted, drawn or posed on a photograph with this gesture (or something similar).
+Here are 10 times when Egon Schiele painted, drew or posed in a photograph with this or similar gesture.

 2. The Poet (Self-Portrait)